synamaxmusic/sinistar/README.md

 ```
 These periods have been removed and ```RADIX 10``` is used instead when needed.

-At first, I tried changing the ``RADIX 16``` at the very beginning of the code but it created a lot of headaches.
+At first, I tried changing the ```RADIX 16``` at the very beginning of the code but it created a lot of headaches.
 Using the ```RADIX 10``` instructions also helps when browsing through the code as it makes it easier to distinguish the hex values from the decimal ones.

 ### Common fixes

 * Exclusive OR ```!X``` are now just ```!```.
 * Bit shift operators ```!<``` and ```!>``` are now ```<<``` and ```>>```.
 * ```#!N4``` is a value used a lot for fixing a DMA bug for the blitter graphic chip.
 This value has been replaced with ```#~$4```.
-* Several symbol appear in different files with slightly longer names, creating inconsistent symbols.
-For example, ```ROMSAVE``` and ```ROMSAV``` are used interchangably in the original code, but this rewrite uses ```ROMSAVE``` exclusively.